mostaphaRoudsari/honeybee-primer/text/components/Annual_Schedule.md

 ...
 * ##### schedule
 The name of the schedule that has been written to the memory of the GH document.
 Connect this to any shcedule input of a Honeybee component to assign the schedule.
-* ##### holidays
-Dates of the holydays.
-Plug these into the holidays_ input of the "Honeybee_Energy Sim Par" component to have them counted as part of the simulation.
-* ##### weekSchedule
+* ##### weekSched
 The name of the weekly schedule that has been written to the memory of the GH document.
-If your final intended annual schedule is composed of weeks with different schedule, you can use this output with the "Honeybee_Combined Annual Schedule" to create schedules with different weeks.
+If your final intended annual schedule is seasonal (composed of different weekly schedules), you can use this output with the "Honeybee_Seasonal Schedule" to create such schedules.
 * ##### schedIDFText
-Script variable AnnualSchedule
-* ##### scheduleValues
-The hourly schedulevalues for the entire year.
-Connect these to the "Ladybug_3D Chart" component for a visual of the schedule.
-If you would rather assign the schedule as a CSV schedule, you can also use these values with the "Honeybee_Create CSV Schedule" component to assign them as a csv schedule.
-Note that CSV schedules will not appear in .osm files written by the OpenStudio component.
+The text needed to tell EnergyPlus how to run the schedule.
+If you are done creating/editing a shcedule with this component, you may want to make your GH document smaller by internalizing this IDF text and using the "Honeybee_Add To EnergyPlus Library" component to add the schedule to the memory the next time you open the GH file.
+Then you can delete this component.

 [Check Hydra Example Files for Annual Schedule](https://hydrashare.github.io/hydra/index.html?keywords=Honeybee_Annual Schedule)